 Evaluating the reliability of intuition is more challenging.
 Based on the coaching observations, interviews and questionnaire answers collected, some individuals who use a lot of intuition have developed personal ways to evaluate the reliability of their intuitive signals (Mielonen, Raami, et al., 2009).
 What drew my attention to this several years ago was the use of "confirmations" related to intuition as described repeatedly by several individuals.
-In these cases, it had taken Some individuals who use a lot of intuition have developed personal ways to evaluate the reliability of their intuitive signals.
+In these cases, it had taken years of internal observing and accumulation of knowledge to develop these personal methods.

+Some individuals who use a lot of intuition have developed personal ways to evaluate the reliability of their intuitive signals.